 This one simple rule has transformed countless mediocre speakers into good speakers, scores of good speakers into great speakers, and numerous great speakers into world-class speakers.

 This simple rule that can make or break a speaker is …enthusiasm.

 This statement is even more true today.
 You can break every rule in public speaking, and as long as you are excited and speak with passion, your audience will still love you.

 The Stanford study also confirmed what we identified about enthusiasm.
 “For authenticity, Zandan’s team has found that the top 10% of authentic speakers were considered to be 1.3 times more trustworthy and 1.3 times more persuasive than the average communicator.
 Authenticity is made up of the passion and warmth that people have when presenting.
 Passion comes from exuding energy and enthusiasm.”

 Stories do a lot for you as a speaker.
 Stories help you capture attention and build rapport with your audience.
 In addition, stories help you reduce nervousness exponentially.
-As a speaking coach, I tell my students that you really can't overuse stories and examples.
+As a speaking coach, I tell my students that you really can’t overuse stories and examples.
 There is also a science behind telling stories.
 Back in 2016, an abstract was written about the effect of other abstracts. (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167983.)
-In the paper, the researchers found that when scientist write in a narrative form (story format) were easier to understand, so they were cited more often than other types of papers.
-(Incidentally, that abstract isn't written in a narrative form, so it is really difficult to understand. ;-}
+In the paper, the researchers found that when a scientist writes in a narrative form (story format), they were easier to understand.
+These abstracts were also cited more often than other types of papers.
+(Incidentally, that abstract wasn’t written in a narrative form, so it was really difficult to understand. 😉

 “Be sincere, Be brief, Be seated.” ― Franklin Delano Roosevelt